+35725368683

 Distribution of Property and Assets of the Estate

-If there is a will, it can specify the distribution of the assets and to whom they will be passed, or it can even distribute assets to additional heirs, other than relatives if this is the wish of the testator subject to the Disposable Portion.
+If there is a will, it can specify the distribution of the assets and to whom they will be passed.
+It can even distribute assets to additional heirs, other than relatives if this is the wish of the testator subject to the Disposable Portion.

 The disposable portion of the estate/assets

-The Cyprus Wills and Succession law restricts the freedom of the testator to dispose of his estate and assets so that those will pass mainly to family members.
+Cyprus Wills and Succession law restricts the testator's freedom to dispose of his estate and assets, so they will pass mainly to family members.

 The disposable portion of the estate refers to that part of the moveable and immovable property of a person which he can dispose of freely by his will.
 The law expressly provides that where a person dies leaving a spouse, and a child or a spouse and a descendant of a child, or no spouse but a child or a descendant of a child, the disposable portion of the estate shall not exceed ¼ (one quarter) of the net value of the estate.

-Where the deceased leaves a spouse or a father or a mother but no child or descendant of a child, the disposable portion extends to ½ (one-half) of the net value of his estate.
+Where the deceased leaves a spouse, a father or a mother but no child or descendant of a child, the disposable portion extends to ½ (one-half) of the net value of his estate.

-Where the deceased leaves neither spouse, nor child nor a descendant of a child, nor a father nor a mother, the disposable portion shall be the whole of the estate.
+Where the deceased leaves neither spouse, child, nor descendant of a child, father, or mother, the disposable portion shall be the whole of the estate.

 Can a will be revoked?